 Reliability and safety

 The standard Kona was the best-rated car on sale in our 2021 Driver Power owner satisfaction survey, with top scores for everything except practicality.
+It almost repeated that in 2022, coming fourth out of the top 75 cars on sale.
 Although the Kona N wasn’t specifically mentioned in the result, it should be absolutely excellent to live with.
 Kona owners love the fit-and-finish, the technology and the driving experience - and the N provides tech and performance in spades.
 Hyundai’s five-year warranty is more generous than its rivals too.

 Euro NCAP tested the Hyundai Kona in 2017 and awarded it a five-star score, with 89% protection for adult occupants.
 The range-topping Kona N features a host of driver assistance technology including adaptive cruise control, lane keeping and following, front and rear collision avoidance and a head-up display.